HKiOnline/dftui/docs/characters_json_format.md

 ## Character JSON-attributes

-Below are the character attributes used in JSON-format, their explanation, type and default value.
-If the attribute is used with only certain "spirit" or type of characters it is mentioned, otherwise the attribute is present in all character types.
+Below are the character attributes used in JSON format, their explanation, type, and default value.
+If the attribute is used with only certain "spirit" or type of characters, it is mentioned; otherwise, the attribute is present in all character types.

   - id: unique identifier of the character used in data storages (string, default uuid v4)
   - player: username of the player, (string, default ""), npc-characters' player uses the username of the gamemaster